-Creswick is located within a half hours drive to Ballarat in the southern corner of Hepburn Shire.
-It plays a pivotal role within the Shire servicing towns like Clunes and nearby settlements and villages.
+Creswick is located within a half hour drive to Ballarat south-west of Hepburn Shire.
+Creswick plays a pivotal role within the Shire servicing towns like Clunes and nearby settlements and villages.

 It is a popular commuting town for those working in Ballarat to live in due to the distance and provides many industries and employment within the town.
 Today the town's economy is linked to forestry, agriculture, farming and a growing tourism role.
 The whole of Hepburn Shire is included in a bid to recognise Victoria's Goldfields Region as a UNESCO World Heritage Area.